“Tell Me a Story”

 Someone once challenged me to write a six-word autobiography.
 I came up with: I believe in a magical universe.
 That belief is what propels me forward, not only as a writer, but as a human being.
 Because I don’t ever want to live in a world where there isn’t a possibility that a wardrobe will offer passage to a distant land, or a rabbit hole will take me to Wonderland.
 If I write my own imaginings, create my own worlds, I am doing my part to ensure the existence of other creations.
 If I encourage others to share their stories, again, I’m contributing to the creative cause.
 And when a crisis of creativity has me thinking my pen won’t glean my teeming brain, as Keats once wrote, or that I need to find a career much more financially lucrative, I only need to slow my mind and listen to that tiny voice that tells me, every minute of every hour, “Just keep writing.”

-I am finally earning a living as a writer and every day I strive to overcome that fear of not being taken seriously.
+For the last decade I have earned a good portion of my living as a writer.
+Every day, I strive to overcome that fear of not being taken seriously.
 What I am finding is that as I embrace the writing life more and more, how I am perceived by others becomes less important.
 But in those moments when I am craving recognition as a writer and storyteller, I only need to remember Toussaint’s request to be told a story, and I have all the validation I need.